 J: Amen!
 That is a truth that I have seen very often in my career.

-The second half of transcript from the You Wear It… Well podcast with Jeff Hiserman featuring our CEO and Founder, Bimla Picot, will be up soon!
+The second half of transcript from the You Wear It… Well podcast with Jeff Hiserman featuring our CEO and Founder, Bimla Picot can viewed here!
 Sign up for our e-mail list to be notified when we upload a new blog, or follow us on IG @reboundwear !
 Special thanks to Jeff for hosting!